 I couldn’t see a soul on Tai Lung Beach, but I did spot a couple of tents in the back.

 Tai Long Wan is a very popular camping destination.
 Not just for its beautiful natural surroundings, but also for stargazing.

 Tents and sleeping equipment can be rented at Sai Wan and Ham Tin.
 All you need to do is ask around.
 Another option is that you carry your own.

 Hong Kong’s Paradise

 Tai Long Wan is best visited on a clear summer day.
 After all, those vibrant colours are visible when the sun is shining bright.

 We’re extremely fortunate to be living in a city where it’s so easy to access nature.
-However, Tai Long Wan isn’t just nature, it’s paradise in our own backyard.
+However, Tai Long Wan isn’t just nature, it’s paradise in our backyard.

 Sadly, during our visit, we did see a lot of trash floating around the bay area.
 We urge you to keep this bay clean.
 If you see trash floating around or on the beach, pick it up and throw it in a dustbin.
 Or take it back to Sai Kung.
 We should all keep Hong Kong’s most beautiful location looking its best!